-You can allocate memory in a block on the stack explicitly with the stackalloc keyword.
+Memory can be allocated in a block on the stack explicitly using the stackalloc keyword.
 Since it is allocated on the stack, its lifetime is limited to the execution of the method, just as with any other local variable.
 The block may use the [] operator to index into memory: